MarioIuliano87/project_wf/README.md

 * All features are stored as float64 and only one column (dteday) has been stored as datetime.
 * No NULL values.
 * The dataset is presented as an aggregation of registered and casual consumers on a daily level and it goes as granular as hour.
-* Some features (season, weathersit) are stored as surrogate_keys and will need to be converted to corresponding label when plotting the data.
+* Some features (season, weathersit) are stored as surrogate_keys and will need to be converted to the corresponding labels when plotting the data.

 The target variables are:
-* 'count'
+* 'totals'
 * 'registered'
 * 'casual'